 Consider, for example, the life of a Bible character by the name of Joseph.
 Joseph's story runs from Genesis 37-50.
 It's an amazing story of God's sovereignty and grace.
 Joseph is a standard bearer for character in the Old Testament.
 Some say he's in many ways an Old Testament example of Christ—not sinless, as Christ was, but certainly a God-fearing man.

-The part of Joseph's story I want to point out has to do with what identified him with the heart of leader.
-I submit his heart is representative of the kind of heart all leaders should seek to have.
+The heart we see in Joseph is representative of the kind of heart all leaders should seek to have.

 Here are five qualities to seek in the heart of a leader:

-3. Investment.
-Joseph helped the men in prison, he helped the Pharaoh, and he even helped his brothers who had hurt him most.
+- Investment in others.
+Joseph helped the men in prison, he helped the Pharaoh and he even helped his brothers who had hurt him most.
 Joseph obviously believed the principle that helping others helps yourself.
 The heart of a leader must be willing to sacrifice his or her own agenda for the agenda of others.

-4. Intentionality.
-Joseph was diligent during the famine, during the days of prison, even when he had the opportunity to get even with his brothers, but didn't.
+- Intentionality.
+Joseph was diligent during the famine and during the days of prison, even when he had the opportunity to get even with his brothers but didn't.
 Joseph was confident God had a plan for his life, so he refused to be distracted by things of lesser value.

-The hope of this post is you would reflect on your own leadership—consider your own heart as a leader.
+The ultimate hope of this post is that you (and I) would reflect on your own leadership—consider your own heart as a leader.

 Get Spirit-filled content delivered right to your inbox!
 Click here to subscribe to our newsletter.